greenbone/gvm-tools/README.rst

 *GVM-Tools* are comprised of three clients and one library.
-The proper purpose for this tools is simply communication with some GVM (Greenbone Vulnerability Manager) over GMP (Greenbone Manangement Protocol) or OSP (Open Scanner Protocol).
+The proper purpose for this tools is simply communication with some GVM (Greenbone Vulnerability Manager) over GMP (Greenbone Management Protocol) or OSP (Open Scanner Protocol).

 Current Version: 0.2.dev1